 Dance, Drama, Music, Art, Design, Textiles, 3D Sculpture, Physical Education and a Second Language

 At the end of Year 8, students are able to select from a number of option subjects for courses they will study through 9 to 11.
-These optional subjects include; Art & Design, Business Studies, Catering, Child Development, Dance, Drama, French, Geography, Graphics, Health & Social Care, History, Music, Photography, RE, Product Design, Spanish, Sports Studies, Textiles, Travel & Tourism.
+These optional subjects include; Art & Design, Business Studies, Catering, Child Development, Dance, Drama, French, Geography, Graphics, Health & Social Care, History, Music, Photography, RE, Product Design, Spanish, Sports Studies, Textiles.
 Students can follow pathways through Vocational Qualifications, Traditional GCSE’s or a combination of both.

-To ensure all students in the North follow the EBACC qualification, they study a foreign language and have a choice between History and Geography.
+To ensure all students in the George band follow the EBACC qualification, they study a foreign language and have a choice between History and Geography.

 However the options also allow them to select a second foreign language or Humanities subject if they wish to from their 2 free option blocks.
-Students in South and West follow the the optional EBACC pathway, selecting one of MFL, History or Geography as well as a further two free option choices.
+Students in George and Salter follow the optional EBACC pathway, selecting one of MFL, History or Geography as well as a further two free option choices.

 Key Stage 4 (Years 9, 10 and 11)